scyrusm/panopticon/docs/dependencies.rst

 ============
 Dependencies
 ============
-All code has been tested on python 3.6-3.8.
-As of this writing, it will not work on python 3.9, due to numba dependency in umap-learn.
+All code has been tested on python 3.6-3.9.
 Package dependencies can be found at https://github.com/scyrusm/panopticon/blob/master/requirements.txt